 Most door hardware will fit the following door preparation.
 If you have something different, please contact us so we can help you find exactly what you need.

-Lever handles for doors are available in many different styles and finishes.
-To find the perfect lever for your home you can filter your results by brand, finish or style on the left.
-Because of varying design styles, door levers are often handed, meaning we need to know which way our door swings in order for the lever to curve up or down in the right direction on the door.
+There are a few things to keep in mind before shopping for door handles.
+For starters, because of varying design styles, levers are often handed, meaning we need to know which way our door swings in order for the lever to curve up or down in the right direction on the door.
 If you don't determine the door handing you may have some door levers that curve up and some that curve down throughout your home.
-Many simple, or modern style door levers are not handed.
+Many simple, or modern style lever handles are not handed.
 Schlage and Kwikset levers have reversible handling which makes them easy to order and install.

-Lever handles can give your home an much nicer look and feel.
-Replace your old polished brass builder door knobs with quality lever handles in popular finishes.
-Choose from many styles and finishes.
-We have great deals on discount door levers that will give your home and inexpensive quick fix to make it easier to sell or just better looking without spending as much as you would have to with more expensive door hardware brands.
+Adding new handles can give your home a much nicer look and feel.
+For example, replacing old polished brass builder doorknobs with higher quality levers in popular finishes gives a more modern, custom look to your home.
+We have great deals on discount door handles that will give your home an inexpensive quick fix to make it easier to sell or just improve the look without going over your price range.

-Generally used on exterior doors or really any door that needs the added security of a door lock.
-These locking door levers have a keyed cylinder on the outside and if locked, require the user to have a key for entry.
-From the inside of the lock you can lock the door using a turn button, or push button/pin (depending on the brand).
+Generally used on exterior doors or really any door that needs the added security of a door lock, these locking levers have a keyed cylinder on the outside and require the user to have a key for entry once locked.
 Some keyed entry locks will have a panic release feature where from the inside if the lever is turned the lock is deactivated for exit.
-Weslock Levers all have this panic release feature on keyed functions.
+Weslock models all have this panic release feature on keyed functions.
 If a lock does not have this panic release feature, you must turn the button to the unlocked position or the lever will not turn to disengage the latch mechanism.
 If you have several keyed locks in your project, we can key all locks alike if you wish.

 Passage locks do not lock.
 These are generally used on hall doors or closets that do not need to be locked, but still need the functionality of a working door lever on the door.
 Sometimes passage levers are used on exterior doors where a deadbolt is mounted above.